fokemekddars/redcat/README.md

 ## Features

 🔍 **Subreddit Search** - Enter any public subreddit name to explore
+⭐ **Personalized Subreddit Dropdown** - Quick access to frequently used subreddits (meirl, me_irl, Meme, Memes, 2meirl4meirl, Sipstea)
+➕ **Custom Subreddit Management** - Add your own favorite subreddits with the + button and remove them when needed
+💾 **Persistent Preferences** - Your custom subreddit list is saved in localStorage
 ⏰ **Time Period Filtering** - Choose from Today, This Week, This Month, This Year, or All Time
 📊 **Post Limits** - Select between top 25, 50, or 100 posts
 🖼️ **Image Display** - Beautiful card-based layout showing post images
+🔍 **Post Modal View** - Click any post card to view full content in an elegant modal
+💬 **Top Comments Display** - View top 10 comments for any post with scores and author info
+📋 **Copy Functionality** - Copy individual comments, all comments, or post content to clipboard
 ⬇️ **Individual Downloads** - Download any image with a single click
 📦 **Bulk Downloads** - Download all images from the results at once
 📱 **Responsive Design** - Works perfectly on desktop, tablet, and mobile devices